hewliyang/dsa3101-2210-14-lta/backend/README.md

+# Backend Documentation

+## File Descriptions

+### crop.py

+Used to crop traffic images into their 2 distinct directions using OpenCV.
+Outputs an array of coordinates representing the cropped polygon which can be saved.

 How To Crop:
 1) Ensure the images you want to crop are in images folder
 2) go cmd and cd to this folder: